-As described in the Graduate Catalog, each student interacts with one committee appointed by the dean of the Graduate College, the Dissertation Supervisory Committee.
-Although not required, under most circumstances, this committee will oversee the Comprehensive Examination as well as end of the third semester.
+By the end of the third semester the student should form their dissertation committee, also referred to as supervisory committee.
 This committee will oversee the student's curriculum and research.
-Forms are available on the SBHSE website.
 The committee chair is generally the research advisor but does not have to be.
-The committee chair is generally a tenure track faculty member in the Graduate Program of Biomedical Engineering, in instances where the student selects a chair of the supervisory committee who is not a member of the program with endorsement to chair, two co-chairs must be appointed instead.
-The co-chair must be listed on the Graduate college BME Faculty list with endorsement to chair.
 Upon the recommendation of the head of the academic unit, the dean of the Graduate College appoints the student's dissertation committee.
-The committee should consist of five members, a chair (or two co-chairs) and other faculty or experts in the student's field of research with 50% of the committee being tenure/tenure track SBHSE faculty.
-The members of the dissertation committee must have the necessary knowledge and skills to administer the student's Comprehensive Examination, to advise the student during the formulation of the research topic and during the completion of the research and the dissertation.
-The committee must be approved by the dean of the Graduate College before the student may apply for the comprehensive examinations, defend the dissertation prospectus, and register for 799 Dissertation hours as part of the dissertation requirement.
+The committee should consist of five members, a chair (or two co-chairs) and other faculty or experts in the student's field of research with 50% of the committee being tenure/tenure track department faculty.
+The members of the dissertation committee must have the necessary knowledge and skills to advise the student during the formulation of the research topic and during the completion of the research and the dissertation.
+The committee must be approved by the dean of the Graduate College before the student may apply for the comprehensive examinations, defend the dissertation prospectus, and register for 799 Dissertation hours as part of the dissertation requirement, if required for the degree program.
 If the head of the academic unit recommends changes in membership for the committee after the committee has been appointed, the student must submit a change of committee form to the Graduate College and receive the approval of the dean of the Graduate College.